Uiowa-Applied-Topology/tanglenomicon_core_libraries/README.md

     UT --> IT["Integration Testing"]
 ```

-This methodology will allow us to have high traceability meaning we can track
+This methodology will allow us to have high traceability, meaning we can track
-our features through the development cycle, allowing us to justify every
+our features through the development cycle.
+This allows us to justify every
 decision we made in the process.

 ## Project Structure